Banana For Babies: Benefits, Precautions, & 8 Recipes To Try

 2. Add some breast milk or formula to adjust consistency.
 If the puree looks chunky, use a blender or grinder to smoothen the puree.

 3. Pour the puree into a small bowl and add jaggery powder to enhance the taste and nutritional value.
-Feed as a healthy breakfast or midday meal.
+Feed it as a healthy breakfast food for babies or a midday meal.

 4. You can add this puree to porridge to make the porridge nutritionally wholesome.